 Authenticating the User

 When a user is looking to obtain access to their web application account, the server will prompt the relying party to start a login “challenge” — giving the browser your credential information, including the authentication method.
-The user then needs to complete the challenge by fulfilling the authentication method (inserting the device, placing thumb print, speaking for voice recognition, etc).
+The user then needs to complete the challenge by fulfilling the authentication method (inserting the device, placing a thumbprint, speaking for voice recognition, etc.).
 If the credential (private key) matches the information in the server (public key), the user is given permission to access the system.

 Example of WebAuthn

 WebAuthn can be better illustrated using a real-world example.
 Let's say a user wanted to create an account with a WebAuthn-supported application such as Gmail.
 For additional security after creating an account, they wanted to require a second factor of authentication using a YubiKey during login on their iPhone.

 Since iPhones, iOS, YubiKey, and Gmail (U2F only) are supported by WebAuthn, they can undergo the registration process, approve the authentication method, and create a credential for the second factor of verification.
 The server recognizes the YubiKey device in the respective iPhone (private key) as an identifier for the user in relation to the Gmail account (public key).